bullfest/kompiler-course/lab5.md

 **Unit**.

+### The `if` expression

+The type of an `if` expression is the least upper bound of the types of the two branches.
+Its conditional expression must have type **Boolean**.

+### The block expression

+The type of a block expression is the type of the block's last expression.

 ### The main declaration

 The main `object` declaration must extend the built-in `App` type.
 (This is important to ensure Punkt0 is a subset of Scala.)

+### Variable declarations

+The constant initial expression must be of the correct, declared type.

 ## Suggested implementation